“Hehehe do you think Sylvie is going to find me here?” She whispered as low as she could.

 Wondering about the reasons, her mind began fantasizing of an agreement between two men and their children, and a promise of unification between two houses. ‘…’ She quickly shook her head to erase such embarrassing delusions and hid herself under her blanket—as if the boy who was sleeping in one of the guest room could see and hear her thoughts.

-She quickly moved her mind towards the girls she’d met.
+She quickly moved her mind toward the girls she’d met.

 “Karen, Joslin, Aubrey, Dalane, and Carise.”
 She recalled the five girls who she talked to and got along with earlier.